ryanhellyer/unique-headers/readme.txt

 Visit the <a href="https://geek.hellyer.kiwi/products/unique-headers/">Unique Headers Plugin</a> for more information.

+== Development ==

+The admin JavaScript is written in TypeScript.
+To compile changes:

+1. Install dependencies: <code>npm install</code>
+2. Compile TypeScript: <code>npm run build</code>

+The compiled output is written to <code>assets/admin.js</code> and is what WordPress loads on the admin side.

+Source files are in <code>src/ts/</code>.

 == Frequently Asked Questions ==

 = I upgraded to WordPress 4.4 and the taxonomy meta plugin broke.
 What should I do? =